Medical Laboratory Science

 Tuition fees are based on the entire duration of the program of study.
 For your convenience, these fees have been broken down into three equal payments that can be made annually.
 Also, each annual fee can be split into two payments which will be due in the summer and late fall of each academic year.

 When you enroll in the Medical Laboratory Science program at Michener you will combine theoretical knowledge with hands-on skills development.
-You will also learn to work independently and in a team as well as in an interprofessional environment, and develop your problem solving and critical thinking skills.
+You will also learn to communicate professionally, work independently, and in a team as well as in an interprofessional environment and develop your problem solving and critical thinking skills.
+You will learn the theory and laboratory analysis in five disciplines and will learn specimen procurement including Phlebotomy.

 Please see detailed course descriptions in the Medical Laboratory Science Curriculum Page